 Dan Corson’s ambitious design includes scores of abstract “longhorn/bird” sculptural components, angled to resemble a flock flying out from underneath the railroad and interstate bridges that span over the Hemphill Connector.
 Each of these identical components is twelve (12) feet long and made of robust translucent polyethylene with a frosted white finish.
-The “longhorn/birds” will glow from dusk to dawn with internal LED lights which Corson has programmed with sixty (60) variations of colors and patterns that will slowly shift so that the change from one to next is not perceived while motoring through the connector.
+The “longhorn/birds” glow from dusk to dawn with internal LED lights which Corson has programmed with sixty (60) variations of colors and patterns that slowly shift so that the change from one to next is not perceived while motoring through the connector.

 About the Artist:

 Dan Corson is an internationally recognized artist whose large-scale immersive installations and public artworks often engage the viewer as co-creators.
 Originally trained in theatrical design, Corson’s artworks are infused with drama, passion, layered meanings, and transform from day to night in mesmerizing ways.
 He is particularly interested in green design and new technologies and how these tools can help frame and amplify the natural world and our shifting relationship to it.
 Corson has recently shifted his love of botanically-inspired subject matter to his new artistic focus as proprietor of the Hamakua Chocolate Farm on Hawaii’s Big Island.

 Kiboworks’ products and solutions are created with masterful skill and attention to detail inspired as much by traditional craftsmanship as by state-of-the-art engineering.
 This pursuit of perfection is evident at every stage of the process of the project.
 They have always pursued a uniquely uncompromising approach to creating unique solutions.
 They frequently work on major public art projects by world-renowned artists and recently renovated the Times Square New Year’s Eve ball in New York City.